twonirwana/DiscordDiceBot/README.md

 ![](image/count_successes.webp)

 Use the slash command: `/count_successes start`.
 You need to provide the sides of the dice, the target number, optional a glitch system as parameter and the number of buttons.
-For example `/count_successes start dice_sides:10 target_number:
+For example `/count_successes start dice_sides: 12 target_number: 7 glitch: half_dice_one max_dice: 10 min_dice_count: 2 reroll_set: 11,12 botch_set: 1,2,3`
-7` creates 15 buttons for 10 sided dice that roll against the target of 7.
+creates 10 (from 2d12 to 11d12) buttons for 12 sided dice that roll against the target of 7.
+The dice side 11 and 12 will be rerolled and the result 1,2 or 3 will remove a success.
 By clicking on a button a number of dice will be rolled and the count of the dice with results equal or approve the target number returned.

 #### Glitch Option